-15A NCAC 02U .0202 APPLICATION SUBMITTAL – NON-CONJUNCTIVE SYSTEMS
+15A NCAC 02U .0202 APPLICATION SUBMITTAL FOR DEDICATED RECLAIMED WATEr SYSTEMS

-(b) Soils Report.
+(b) Soils report.
 A soil evaluation of the utilization site shall be provided to the Division by the applicant.
 If required by G.S.
 89F, a soil scientist shall prepare this evaluation.
 This evaluation shall be presented in a report that includes the following:

-(A) thickness of the horizon;
+(A) the thickness of the horizon;

-(C) color and other diagnostic features;
+(C) the color and other diagnostic features;

-(E) internal drainage;
+(E) the internal drainage;

 Applicants shall dig pits when necessary for proper evaluation of the soils at the site;

-(2) Recommendations concerning loading rates of liquids, solids, other wastewater constituents and amendments; annual hydraulic loading rates shall be based on in-situ measurement of saturated hydraulic conductivity in the most restrictive horizon for each soil mapping unit; maximum irrigation precipitation rates shall be provided for each soil mapping unit;
+(2) Recommendations concerning loading rates of liquids, solids, other wastewater constituents, and amendments.
+Annual hydraulic loading rates shall be based on in-situ measurement of saturated hydraulic conductivity in the most restrictive horizon for each soil mapping unit.
+Maximum irrigation precipitation rates shall be provided for each soil mapping unit;

 (B) base saturation (by calculation);